Badboss534/INFO465UIUX/VCU course registration/README.md

-# VCU Course Registration Portal
+# VCU Course Registration Portal for Summer 2026

-A full-stack web application that allows Virginia Commonwealth University students and instructors to search, enroll in, and manage Summer 2026 course registrations — with two AI-powered chatbot assistants powered by Claude.
+Updated Web APplication that allows Virginia Commonwealth University students and instructors to search, enroll in, and manage Summer 2026 course registrations

 ---
 ## Team